Demystifying Trademark Registration: A Beginner's Guide

 - Enhanced enforcement: While you can't sue for infringement in federal court solely based on Supplemental Register registration, it can still be used as evidence of your rights in state courts or in proceedings before the Trademark Trial and Appeal Board (TTAB).

 If you file an application to register your trademark based on your actual use of the mark in commerce, your application should result in a registration.
-If you had your heart set on the federal Principal Trademark Register and learn your mark is not eligible, all is not lost - quite the opposite!
 The federal Supplemental Trademark Register offers many of the same benefits of the Principal Register and can protect your brand's mark or marks as they gain distinctiveness through use.
-Ready for Tinch Law Firm to help your venture synthesize a strategy to protect your brand?
-Book a complementary pre-strategy meeting.